-This summer, we compiled and published the first Civic Caucus Directory of Civic Organizations, an online resource of detailed information including more than 300 civic organizations.
+Featured on our website, the Civic Caucus Directory of Civic Organizations is an online resource of detailed information including more than 300 civic organizations.
 We plan to expand, improve, and continually update the directory as a free tool for anyone to use to explore the depth and breadth of civic activity in Minnesota.
 You can access the directory, along with all Civic Caucus reports and interviews, here or on our website, www.civiccaucus.org, completely rebuilt this year to offer easier navigation and exciting new tools to better engage and connect our readers.

 “The Civic Caucus’s directory was an excellent resource for me in my nonprofit research.
 It was so helpful to have a list of civic-minded organizations all in one place!” – Macalester College student Ryan Perez.